Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Numerical Verification and Statistical Characterization

 The Class~III evolution function $Q_{\mathrm{III}}(t)$ functions as a \emph{symbolic marker} that signals each addition to the trajectory's symbolic sequence.
 In the standard symbolic dynamics description~\cite{Gilmore1998}, each visit to the left lobe is encoded as $L$, each visit to the right lobe as $R$.
 The sequence $\ldots LLRLLRLR \ldots$ captures the trajectory's itinerary through the attractor.
-Each lobe-switching event appends a new symbol to this sequence.

 The evolution function $Q_{\mathrm{III}}(t)$ provides a continuous encoding of this discrete dynamics: \begin{itemize} \item \emph{Quiescent intervals} ($|Q_{\mathrm{III}}| \ll |Q_{\mathrm{III}}|_{\text{max}}$): The trajectory remains within a single lobe; no symbols are added. \item \emph{Spike events} ($|Q_{\mathrm{III}}| \sim |Q_{\mathrm{III}}|_{\text{max}}$): The trajectory crosses the separatrix; a new symbol is appended. \end{itemize}